LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Open this link: [`App Store Connect / Apps`](https://appstoreconnect.apple.com/apps){: target="_blank" } to view your apps; log in if needed.
     * If you have never added an app to *App Store Connect*, you will not see the icons inside the red rectangle and should keep going, although some people report the search icon shows up for them
     *  If you have an app that is not shown, you will see a search icon and the `All Statuses` dropdown.
-If you get to step 3 and cannot find your `com.TEAMID.loopkit.Loop` in the *Bundle ID* drop-down, this means you need to follow [Find My Loop](#find-my-loop).
+If you get to step 3 and cannot find your `com.TEAMID.loopkit.Loop` in the *Bundle ID* dropdown, this means you need to follow [Find My Loop](#find-my-loop).

     ![app store connect with deleted apps](img/01-app-store-connect.png){width="600"}
     {align="center"}